-Rules & Responsibilities With Closely-Held LLCs
+Rules & Responsibilities With Closely-Held LLCs and Partnerships

-- All parties involved need to familiarize themselves with Prohibited Transactions Rules (IRC 4975).
+- All parties involved need to familiarize themselves with the Prohibited Transactions rules (IRC 4975).
 These rules are critical to avoid potential tax consequences.
 It is highly encouraged that you seek competent advice from an attorney or tax advisor.
 These professionals understand the rules related to investing your IRA into an LLC.

 Documents Required Before Investment Funding